Education and the Future Economy

-For our podcast this week, we’re going to chat about the future of education and skills that our children may need for the next economy.
-A recent article featured on The World Economic Forum website was entitled “Forget coding, we need to teach our kids how to dream,” and it argued that attributes like relationships, curiosity, agility, creativity and empathy would be more important for the economy of 2030 rather than skills that could very well be subsumed by machine automation like, for instance, the aforementioned coding.
+On this episode of The Digital Life, we chat about the future of education and skills our children may need in the next economy.
+A recent article featured on the World Economic Forum Web site, “Forget coding, we need to teach our kids how to dream”, argues that attributes like relationships, curiosity, agility, creativity, and empathy, will be more important for the economy of 2030, rather than skills that could very well be subsumed by machine automation, like, for instance, coding.
+Join us as we discuss.

 So I thought that was a interesting way to frame this discussion of what it is that kids should be learning to deal with the chaotic soup that is the emerging next economy and how do we really prepare our kids to survive and thrive in a economic scenario where so much is uncertain driven by any number of factors, emerging technologies being just one of those.
 I think this is a key discussion, education, this is an absolutely key discussion for the future of our economy and for really the future of our work whether you’re talking about our kids or even if you’re talking about people who are working right now.
 I think it’s going to affect us all and is already affecting us.
 So I thought that was a terrific jumping off point, Dirk, for our podcast today.

 Let me start by … There’s so many things to touch on here, but I’ll start off by talking about one of the things that I’m really passionate about, which is this idea of learning constantly, right.
 So you have the example of let’s just call it our parents’ generation for lack of a better term.
 This idea that your job is this place you can go for 30 years and retire with a pension.
 You move up the food chain a little bit and then, you stay and sort of grind it out and then-